 When you procure a ‘Lead,’ all you have is just a potential prospect.
 A lead may or may not qualify to become a prospect.
 However, a ‘prospect’ qualifies on most of the given parameters that are required for a lead to become a customer.
 It merely means that Sales personnel could maximize the possibility of closing the deals when they have qualified prospects to convert.
 Thus, companies would save precious time and resources from being spent on someone who would never buy from them.

-Step 2: Having identified that a lead can buy your product your next objective should be to figure out whether that lead has the ability to buy it.
-For example, you wouldn’t be selling a high-end car to people with very low-income.
+Step 2: Having identified that a lead can buy your product, your next objective should be to figure out whether that lead has the ability to buy it.
+For example, you wouldn’t be selling a high-end car to people with very low incomes.
 Subsequently, you can dig deeper to figure out if the lead is actually interested in buying, and if yes, then you need to ascertain how sooner he or she would be able to do it.

 Step 3: Qualification of leads also requires you to identify the obstacles, if any, that would prevent the leads from buying your product.
 One such impediment could be an existing contract between the lead and your competitor that makes it illegal for them to buy from your company before the contract expires.

 By going through these steps, the sales teams should be able to distinguish qualified prospects from generic leads.
-And by doing so, the company would not only be able to maximize its conversion ratio but also save big on expenses that are required to convert more customers, which in essence means better ROI and increased profitability.
+And by doing so, the company would be able to maximize its conversion ratio and save big on expenses that are required to convert more customers, which in essence means better ROI and increased profitability.